TabLeak: Tabular Data Leakage in Federated Learning: Tabular Leakage

-We now discuss our solution to challenge (i) -- we introduce the softmax structural prior, which turns the hard mixed discrete-continuous optimization problem into a fully continuous one.
+In accordance with prior literature on data leakage attacks, we aim to conduct the optimization in continuous domain.
+For this we employ the softmax relaxation, which turns the hard mixed discrete-continuous optimization problem into a fully continuous one.
 This drastically reduces its complexity, while still facilitating the recovery of correct discrete structures.

-To start, notice that the recovery of one-hot encodings can be enforced by ensuring that all entries of the recovered vector are either zero or one, and exactly one of the entries equals to one.
-However, these constraints enforce integer properties, \ie they are non-differentiable and can not be used in combination with the powerful continuous optimization tools used for gradient leakage attacks.
-Relaxing the integer constraint by allowing the reconstructed entries to take real values in $[0, 1]$, we are still left with a constrained optimization problem not well suited for popular continuous optimization tools, such as Adam~\citep{Kingma2014}.
-Therefore, we are looking for a method that can implicitly enforce the constraints introduced above.
+The recovery of one-hot vectors requires the integer constraints of all entries taking values in $\{0, 1\}$ and summing to one.
+Relaxing the integer constraints by allowing the reconstructed entries to take real values in $[0, 1]$, we are still left with a constrained optimization problem not well suited for popular continuous optimization tools, such as Adam~\citep{Kingma2014}.
+Therefore, we aim to implicitly enforce the constraints introduced above.